blueimp/wdio/README.md

    Click "OK" to save the changes to the shortcut.

 7. Double-Click on the webdriver shortcut to setup and start the servers.
-   Allow `nginx` to communicate on all networks in the Windows Defender Firewall dialog.
+   Allow `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.

 8. Run the tests with Internet Explorer:
    ```sh